eCourse Growth Strategies, EdTeach: Tools & Tutorials

 eCourse Creators: Improve SEO Ranking With This Proven Strategy

 Creating that free content requires a lot of work, but ranking for it can be even harder.
 In a previous tutorial we talked about ways to look for “low hanging fruit” in the world of content marketing by looking at global average volume, paid competition, organic competition and searcher intent.
-You can read that article on chasing the long tail of search here.
 In this follow-up blog post, we want to take that research a step further and teach you how to improve search engine ranking after your initial content launch.

 Many people don’t know what to do with their content after they’ve created it and they’ve done their initial “push”.
 That initial push might be enough to start to rank but it’s not likely going to get you in the top spot is it?
 Unfortunately, many content marketers forget about their posts after that initial push.
 They just move onto the next piece of content without looking back.

 To highlight the importance of not turning your back on your old blog content let’s look at a real world example.
 Let’s use a case study from our own site to show how this process looks.
 The key-phrase we’ve researched and decided to optimize for was the term “WordPress teaching plugin“.
 It’s a very small “long tail” term but it’s highly targeted for us and therefore worth going after.

 KEYWORD RESEARCH: LOOK FOR LOW HANGING FRUIT